Welcome to Santa Barbara Home Designer

 This non-structural design element was envisioned to hide an awkward transition from a grand hall to a sharply angled short ceiling of the narrow hallway behind it.

-This Montecito estate had details reminiscent of Wallace Neff, and the owner wanted to continue with a theme of this era of local architecture.
+This Montecito estate had details reminiscent of Wallace Neff already incorporated.
+The homeowner wanted to continue with the theme.

 Copper Lightning Rods for Spanish Roofs:

-Custom lightning rods such as this one are readily available and can be purchased online for a relatively affordable price.
+Custom lightning rods such as this one are readily available online.

-I like the designs that have the glass ball feature, like the one on the left.
+I like to specify the designs that have the glass ball feature,like the one here.

-These can be affordable options to the more costly copper weather vanes.
+These are affordable options to the more costly copper weather vanes.

-The one I am applying patina to was installed on the finished project, directly below.
+The one I am applying patina to was installed on the finished project below.

 Home Designer Jeff Doubet enjoys incorporating the time honored traditions in creating unique home designs based on materials and techniques inspired by the Old Country of Spain!